amirhnajafiz-archive/coinnews/README.md

 Providing a data source for students of Cloud Computing course (Spring 2023).
 With this application you can generate fake data for current rate of digital currencies.
-All you have to is set the name and initial prices.
+All you have to is set the name and initial prices, after that you can get your data just by making some http calls.

+Make sure to read the description carefully. ```Coinnews``` can be installed using ```docker```.
+First try to run in on your local machine, after that use the kubernetes manifests in order to set up the ```Coinnews``` on your kubernetes cluster.

 ## Docker image